jasperbogers/pokemon-roller/README.md

 You can download the game, figure out a way to host it (I suggested AWS S3 with static website hosting), open `game.html` in your browser and off you go!

+# Play the game

+Go to https://jasperbogers.github.io/pokemon-roller/game.html and press space like a madman!

 # credits

 Original game: "Nanonauten in actie" by Clyde Hatter for Coderdojo (http://www.nano-tips.com/volledigecode/).